Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/01-Planning/Planning & Lab Overview.md

 ## 6. 📁 Screenshot Storage

-All screenshots for this section should be placed in:
+All screenshots for this section were be placed in:
 📂 [`06-Screenshots/I. Planning/Lab Architecture.png`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/06-Screenshots/I.%20Planning/README.md)